tatimutter/AniColors/README.md

 ## Setup

+#### Client .env file for API key

+Log on to Pixabay website <https://pixabay.com> to get your API Key.

+Create `.env` file in project (client) directory and add your Pixabay API Key

+REACT_APP_API_KEY = yourKey

 ### Front-end version

 Run `npm install` to install packages.
+This will install ReactRouter and ReactBootstrap, too.

 Run `npm start` to run the development server.

 ### Full-stack version